jsoma/2026-databases/speed-run.md

 ### Practice Investigation
 Build a simple public-facing tool for your PPP data with search by company name, filter by loan amount ranges, CSV download, and deployment to Heroku free tier or GitHub Pages.

-## Week 11-12: AI Document Processing
+## Weeks 12-13: AI Document Processing

 ### Context Reading
 [How Quartz used AI for Luanda Leaks](https://qz.com/1786896/ai-for-investigations-sorting-through-the-luanda-leaks) and [BuzzFeed FinCEN Files methodology](https://www.buzzfeednews.com/article/jsvine/fincen-files-explainer-data-money-transactions).